jakshi/lysenko.dev/content/post/2015-year-sum-up.md

 I want to:

-* sleep 8 hours per day and walk a lot
+* sleep 8 hours per day and walk&hike a lot
 * fix my health problems
 * make my eyesight better than last year.
 * travel to 3 new foreign countries.